risavkarna/blog/ck5nahog004z4qps1w98ldfz0.md

 > In the Land of Mordor where the Shadows lie

-> This, my dev, is our API
+> Are the rings, dear dev, that form our API

 ![E35F1ED4-6957-43BA-B216-B7E8A71ED5F6.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1579580392909/1zJXuCnDC.jpeg)